India female foeticide: Can Bihar save its girls?

 "The sex ratio has not been high on the government agenda.
 The census data has given us all a big jolt," Ms Sinha says.

-"So far, we were focused on child marriages and malnutrition."'Problem of affluence'
+"So far, we were focused on child marriages and malnutrition."

 Mr Hussain says perhaps what has prevented a large-scale bloodbath of baby girls in the state is the endemic poverty and lack of development.